-POLICY 2(c): Conserving non-designated heritage assets outside the Conservation Area
+POLICY 2(c): Conserving non-designated heritage assets outside the Conservation Area i.
+89 to 91 Constitution Hill ii.
+21-25 Barr Street iii.
+86 Old Snow Hill

-Non-designated heritage assets outside the Conservation Area are indicated on Map 8 and are listed below.
+Certain non-designated heritage assets outside the Conservation Area are indicated on Map 3 and are listed below.
 These contribute positively to the Neighbourhood Plan area and should be conserved in any future development proposals.